Ely-S/EfficientDetJS/README.md

 ### Misc.

 This repository contains some tf.js keras layers, operations, and initializers that are not being used right now.
-This repo was originally a port of (this keras implementation)[https://github.com/xuannianz/EfficientDet] to JS before google released the automl repository with an official python implementation that can be exported as savedmodel.
+This project was originally working a port of [https://github.com/xuannianz/EfficientDet](this keras implementation) to JS before google released the automl repository with an official python implementation that can be exported as savedmodel.